ItsTauTvyDas/TextFontModifier/README.md

 New version now has migration (pretty useless ngl) from old configuration (v1.0.0/v1.0.1) to a new one (v1.1.1).

 ### Default config.yml (1.2.0)
-The difference from 1.1.2 and 1.2.0 is that in the newer version, `regex.value` can be empty
+The difference from 1.1.2 and 1.2.0 is that in the newer version, `regex.value` can be empty (and by default is)
 ```yaml
 fonts:
   default-font: